vinstic-myshell/myshell-doc-en/product-manual/product-update-log/june-update-log.md

 ### 20230601

 * The Bot Workshop now supports filtering for bots that have Telegram!
-* At the same time, the bot details page can directly display the name of the corresponding Telegram Bot and provide a link for direct access!
+* At the same time, the bot details page can directly display the corresponding Telegram Bot's name and provide a link for direct access!